Mariovido/TFM_Pilot/README.md

 ## About The Project

-This repository will be the repository containing code of the pilot for the Thesis master related to Tools for Deep Learning Experimentation.
+This repository will be the repository containing code of the DNN for the Thesis master related to Tools for Deep Learning Experimentation.

 <!-- The main functionality of this app is to make easier deleting mails from your inbox.
 Currently, only works for `Gmail` mails but in the future we plan to make it for other types of mails. -->